SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/nginx-opentelemetry.md

 <img src={useBaseUrl('img/integrations/web-servers/nginx.png')} alt="Thumbnail icon" width="75"/> <img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="45"/>

 Nginx is a web server used as a reverse proxy, load balancer, mail proxy, and HTTP cache.
-The Sumo Logic App for Nginx helps you monitor activity in Nginx.
+The Sumo Logic app for Nginx helps you monitor activity in Nginx.
 The preconfigured dashboards provide information about site visitors, including the location of visitors, devices/operating systems, and browsers used, and information about server activity, including bots, observed, and error information.

 The app has been tested with Nginx version: 1.19.8, 1.21.4, 1.23.1.